hei-synd-autb/autb-lab-06_2025/Sandbox.md

+# Voir PackML document:
+Admin.Alarm[#].AckDateTime
+The Timestamp for when the alarm was first triggered.
+The Timestamp for when the alarm was acknowledged by the operator or cleared.

+Il faut quand même garder l'alarme 0 pour le diagnostique.

 Pour convertir un nombre de secondes depuis le 1.1.1970 (timestamp Unix) en une date lisible en texte avec JavaScript :

 ```js